AzureAnimations/AzureAnimations.github.io/README.md

 # Help Wanted 📒

-Do you have suggestions for Azure Animations?
-Want to submit an idea or found spelling or code errors?
-Raise an issue or create a pull request.
+- Do you have suggestions for Azure Animations?
+The survey form is open 👉 <a href="https://forms.office.com/r/CYqrPmX8uy" target="_blank">here</a> ℹ️.
+- Want to submit an idea or found spelling or code errors? 👉 Raise an <a href="https://forms.office.com/r/CYqrPmX8uy" target="_blank">issue</a> or create a <a href="https://github.com/AzureAnimations/AzureAnimations.github.io/pulls" target="_blank">pull request</a>.

 # Special Thanks ❤️